-As you prepare, you can assume your audience knows the relevant DSM criteria (we'll cover this in class anyway) and has a broad understanding of the topic from that week's readings (i.e., no need to recap basic content).
-Presentations will be informed by the assigned readings as well as additional readings you identify when preparing your slides.
-A reference list of all sources used must be shared, which I will consolidate into a corpus of readings for our class that you can take with you after the semester.
-Presentations should lead to discussion with the class (post-presentation).
+As you prepare, you can assume your audience knows the relevant DSM criteria (we'll cover this in class anyway) and has a broad understanding of the topic from that week's readings (i.e., no need to recap basic content/criteria).
+Presentations should be informed by the assigned readings as well as readings your group identifies when preparing your slides.
+Thus, you must draw on outside references.
+A reference list of all sources used must be shared and submitted via Dropbox.
+I will post all lists online so you can consolidate them into a corpus of readings to draw on in the future.
+Presentations should also lead to discussion with the class (i.e., a post-presentation Q & A).